cmeraki/vit.triton/posts/PART2.md

 Congrats on making this far away.
 Now that you understand the basics of GPU hardware and its programming model, you can go ahead and implement any network from scratch, this time not relying on PyTroch for operations but writing your kernels in CUDA or Triton.

-What would you require for that?
-If you want to implement a transformer encoder network, you would need to implement all the basic layers and operations in Triton or Kernel.
+In case, you want to implement a transformer encoder network, you would need to implement all the basic layers and operations in Triton or CUDA.

 1. Matrix multiplication
 2. Layernorm